taylorhakes/karma-commonjs-alias/README.md

 # karma-commonjs-alias (karma-commonjs with module aliasing)

-## This is a clone of karma-commonjs
+## This is a clone of karma-commonjs with additional features
 Here is a link to the original repo [karma-commonjs](https://github.com/karma-runner/karma-commonjs) .
 Go there for a full list of features.

 ## Module aliasing